Sooraj-s-98/appwrite-todo-with-nextjs/README.md

-# 🔖 Todo With React
+# 🔖 Todo With NextJS

 A simple todo app built with Appwrite and Nextjs